Miskito people: Political conflict in the 1980s

 In the 1980s, the Sandinista government extended their influence over the region via its Comités de Defensa Sandinista.
-In response, several Miskito groups formed guerrilla forces, who carried on armed struggle against the central government.
-On 25 February 1982, Steadman Fagoth, one of the guerrilla leaders, took refuge in Honduras along with 3000 Miskito.
+In response, several Miskito groups formed counter-revolutionary squads, who carried on terrorist attacks against the revolutionary government.
+On 25 February 1982, Steadman Fagoth, one of the counter-revolutionary leaders, took refuge in Honduras along with 3000 Miskito.
 Meanwhile, the Sandinistas began to denounce the activities of the Contras in the Coco River zone.
 In 1983, the government proclaimed a state of emergency in the Río Coco zone, which was maintained until 1988.

 A 1986 documentary called Nicaragua Was Our Home documented the persecution of the Miskito at the hands of the Nicaraguan government.
 The film features interviews with Miskito Indian people and some non-Miskito clergy who lived among them; they recounted actions of the government against them, including bombing of villages, shootings, and forced removal of people from their homes.
 The film was shown on some PBS stations and at the 1986 Sundance Film Festival.

 In September 1987, the Nicaraguan legislature passed a statute providing autonomy to the Miskito.
 This essentially defused Miskito resistance.